christian-mall/tangible-interaction-with-busts-and-statues/README.md

 ### Step 9: Unmolding

 Before unmolding the bust it is best to let it cure for a couple of days.
 Even then the outside is slightly damp.
-This is why it is advised to give the bust another 1-2 days after unmolding to fully dry out.
+This is why it is advised to give the bust another 1-2 days after unmolding to dry out more.
 The resulting bust can be seen in the following figure.

 <img src="https://user-images.githubusercontent.com/44895720/90980165-09a75500-e55a-11ea-8721-b6d557fc9c75.jpg" height="600">